A woman and her child in Mali. They've been supported by Action Against Hunger's community health workers.

 Hunger has devastating impacts on children

-Nearly half of all deaths among children under five are linked to undernutrition.
+Nearly half of all deaths among children under five are linked to hunger.

 • 1,000